 - Do some more research online

 - Look at the types of bikes others ride

 - Go visit a few main brand stores

 - Understand what mechanical details differentiate your next bike

 This process of buying follows a close formula to purchasing any new technical equipment.
-You need to build a familiarity in the brands and the products in order to trust you make the correct decision.
-And when you consider investing a few thousand, you certainly don't want to regret buying the wrong bike or looking the fool.
+You need to build a wealth of familiarity with the brands and products in order to trust you make the correct decision.
+When you consider investing your earned dollars you certainly don't want to regret buying the wrong bike or look the fool.

-Bikes manufactured and sold as complete ready to ride options offer an efficient way to make a purchase for riders relatively new to the sport.
-And its no surprise there are brands we repeatedly see on Australian streets.
+In the meantime, bikes manufactured and sold as complete ready to ride options offer an efficient way to make a purchase for riders relatively new to the sport.
+And it's no surprise there are brands we repeatedly see on Australian streets.
 Brands like Specialised or Trek are high profile.
 They've sponsored pro teams and are recognised through their prolific marketing.
 But to limit your purchase to these brands would be a shame as so many others exist with the same performance ability, class and ride benefits.

 Complete bikes are the first attraction for those new to riding.
 That's because it takes little knowledge to choose a bike when the components and accessories are essentially pre-decided by recognised manufacturers.